pbertera/SIPPing/README.md

 SIPPing is a simple SIP packet forging tool written in pure Python.

 With SIPPing you can create SIP Requests based on simple text templates.
-In the command line you can define variables that will be substituted in your template.
+In the command line you can define variables that will be substituted in template.

-For comments or bugs drop me a line: pietro@bertera.it

 ### Features:

 * inline parsable templates for SIP messaging
-* "ping style" behavior: SIPPing sends out a SIP Rrequest and wait for the response
+* "ping style" behavior: SIPPing sends out a SIP Request and wait for the response
 * aggressive mode: do not wait for any response and send out the request
-* you can define variables as a Python code
+* you can use Python code for dynamic variable generation
+* you can dynamically load any python module used by your python variables
-* Content-Lenght and CSeq headers auto generated
+* *Content-Length* and *CSeq* headers can be automatically generated (if not present in template file)

 ### Templates: